SipTeaBB/Frontend-Mentor-Social-Links-Profile/README.md

 I tend to style individual elements entirly rather than doing any global styles.
 I'm really trying to break that habbit.
 I'm also getting better at usingg css pseudo-classes.

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-I love that i got a chnance to play around with :hover
+I love that i got a chance to play around with :hover
 ``` css
 #sipteabb:hover, #frontendMentor:hover {
     text-decoration: underline wavy;